 Runners may have a drop bag at any/all of the 4 aid stations, please only one per station.
 You may be passing the same stations up to 8 times.

-The start/finish line does not allow drop bags as the first aid station is only 3-6 km away.
+The start/finish line is not an aid station.
+Runners may not leave the course to access their vehicles, trailers, tents, etc. The first aid station is only 3 - 6 km away.